-(1) Names of related parties and relationship
+(1) Names of related parties and relationship --

+1) Names of related parties and relationship

-Names of related parties Relationship with the Company
+Names of related parties Relationship Relationship with the Company

-The Group has significant to entity
+Delta Asia International Corporation The Group has s entity ignificant influ ience to

-Note: The Company disposed part of the equity interest of Delta Asia International Corporation in June 2021.
-Delta Asia International Corporation ceased to be a controlling subsidiary of the Company, but only with significant influence.
+Note: The Company disposed part of the equit ty interest of Delta Asi a Internationa l Corporation

+in June 2021.
+Delta Asia International Co rporation ceased to be e a controlling subsidiary of

+the Company, but only with significant in Ifluence.

 (2) Significant related party transactions

 A. Operating Cost

+2022 2021

+Delta Asia International Corporation \$ 4, 615 \$ 433

-The Company commissioned Delta Asia International Corporation to assist in the development of medical devices.
-The terms of the transaction are agreed by both parties.
-The period of payment is 30 to 60 days.
+The Company commissioned Delta As sia International Co rporation to assist in the

+development of medical devices.
+The ter -

+The period of payment is 30 to 60 days. c .
+1

 B. Operating expense

+2022 2021

+Delta Asia International Corporation \$ 156 \$ 2,050

-The Company is commissioned by Delta Asia International Corporation to assist in the research and management of medical devices.
-The terms of transaction are agreed by both parties.
-The period of payment is 30 to 60 days.
+The Company is commissioned by Delta a Asia International (Corporation to assist in the

+research and management of medical dev

+parties.
+The period of payment is 30 to 60 5 5

-C. Other revenue
+C. Other revenue 5

+2022 2021

+Delta Asia International Corporation \$ - \$ 26

-The transaction between the Company and Delta Asia International Corporation is the sale of materials for research and development and the period of payment is 30 to 60 days.
+The transaction between the Company an d Delta Asia Internati onal Corporati ion is the sale

+of materials for research and developmen 1

-D. Other receivables
+D. Other receivables .)
+00

+2022 2021

+Delta Asia International Corporation \$ - \$ 2021

+(3) Key management compensation ¥

 (3) Key management compensation

+2022 2021

-Salaries and other short-term employee benefits Share-based payments Total
+Salaries and other short-term employee benefits \$ 93,716 \$ 89,978

-Year ended I Decem ber 31,

-2021 2020

-\$ 89,978 \$ 84,519

-4,310 55
+Share-based payments 86 4,310

-\$ 94,288 \$ 84,574
+Total \$ 93,802 \$ 94,288